 For children under the age of twelve, a booster seat is appropriate.
 Generally, children weighing more than 40 pounds should use a booster seat.
 To install a booster seat, you need a lap and shoulder belt.
 Ensure that the headrest of the booster seat protects the child’s head.

 There are various types of booster seats available in the market.
 One of these is a booster seat that has no back support or headrest.
 It is essentially a cushion that gives height to the child in the seat.
 It is called the no-back booster seat.
-The high-back booster seat is suitable for children who tend to nap in the car.
+The high-back booster seat, such as the one found at Nuna, is suitable for children who tend to nap in the car.
 It is the best fit for seats in a car without a headrest.
 The forward-facing seat is similar to the high-back booster seat.
 It has a lap and shoulder belt to tuck the child in.
 You can find a suitable and appropriate child booster seat at Maxi-Cosi.

 Here are a few general rules to follow when kids are traveling with you.